drreynolds/smuhpc-workshop/source/session_4.rst

 * my_function_even_older.c

-It's why we use "Save As".
-You want to save the new file without obliterating the old one.
+It's why we use "Save As"; you want to save the new file without writing over the old one.
 It's a common problem, and solutions are usually like this:

 * Make a *single backup copy* (e.g. Document.old.txt).